Amswho/projects/3D_Modeling/OC_Fusion360.md

 ### Autodesk Fusion: Design and Model

 **Project Overview**
 This project aimed to design and model a detailed, original figure, combining creativity and technical skill in Autodesk Fusion.
-The goal was to challenge my abilities by tackling a complex design, pushing the boundaries of both creativity and precision.
+The goal was to challenge out abilities by tackling a complex design, pushing the boundaries of both creativity and precision.

 ---